Ten Tips to Address the Challenge Head On

 9. Use the Magic Words

 A timely “thank you” still resonates with people.
 Don’t forget to say thank you.
 Ideally, send a well written, specific, electronic thank you note to everyone you met with at the company – and do it as soon as possible.
-Make sure you personalize the notes as collegues they will likely compare.
+Make sure you personalize the notes as colleagues will likely compare.
 It’s also nice to follow-up with a hand written note, which is becoming less common and can help you stand out.

 10. Be Confident